On the (Im)possibility of Electrically Charged Planck Relics: Discussion and conclusions

 Taken together, these results imply that SM-charged relics neutralize efficiently in all cosmological settings.
 Three possible loopholes remain: \begin{enumerate} \item A highly fine-tuned Standard Model corner in which (i) the relic sits arbitrarily close to Reissner-Nordström extremality---a possibility we discuss in App.~\ref{sec:app}---so that all greybody factors for charged absorption are suppressed, and (ii) SM Schwinger pair creation is completely absent due to Planck-scale new physics.
 Only in this contrived double limit can ordinary discharge channels be evaded. \item Relocating the charge to a hidden $U(1)_D$ sector with no light opposite charge carriers, for example if the lightest charged state is very heavy and/or the kinetic mixing with $U(1)_{\rm EM}$ is extremely suppressed. \item Endowing the relic with a discrete or topological gauge charge rather than an ordinary SM electric charge. \end{enumerate}

 In summary, if black holes, including Planck relics, and up to supermassive black holes, compose dark matter or a fraction thereof, they must be \emph{electrically neutral} with respect to the SM.
+This work generalizes the Gibbons–MacGibbon discharge analyses by incorporating environmental capture, cosmological exposure, and dark-sector extensions, demonstrating that electrically charged relics cannot survive within Standard-Model electromagnetism.
 Only the three loopholes above---one fine-tuned within the SM, and two involving extensions thereof---offer viable ways to retain charge.
 Thus, except in such contrived scenarios, \emph{charged} primordial black holes, including their evaporation relics, neutralize.

 \acknowledgments This work is partly supported by the U.S.\ Department of Energy grant number de-sc0010107; I am grateful to Benjamin V. Lehmann and Thomas Schwemberger for important feedback and suggestions on this manuscript.